How to Engrave a Dog Tag – The 6 Best Methods Explained

 Remove dust and polish the dog tag if necessary to make the engraving stand out more clearly.

-Advantages and disadvantages of engraving dog tags with a rotary tool
+Pros and cons of engraving a dog tag with a rotary tool

 Affordable and easily accessible